Updated: Oct 7

-Outdoor mushroom patches are a brilliant way to increase soil health, and get healthy organic mushrooms in the garden!
-There are two types of edible and useful mushrooms that can be easily grown in your garden.
-Both grey oyster mushrooms and king stropharia mushrooms are wood decomposers and can quickly break down biomass such as fresh wood-chips into healthy, rich soil.
+Outdoor mushroom patches are a brilliant way to both increase soil health, and grow delicious gourmet mushrooms in your home garden.
+There are two types of edible and useful mushrooms that can be easily grown in Kiwi gardens.
+Both Grey Oyster and King Stropharia mushrooms are wood-decomposers and can quickly break down biomass such as fresh wood-chips into healthy, rich soil.

 (Stropharia rugosoannulata) a.k.a.
 Wine Cap a.k.a.
 Burgundy Mushrooms a.k.a.
 Garden Giant